cloudogu/ecosystem/docs/docs/user-guide/setup-json.md

 * Content: The mail address used by all dogus to send mails (the 'From:'-Field)
 * Example: `"mail@mydomain.com"`

+#### useInternalIp
+* Optional
+* Data type: boolean
+* Content: This switch enables the usage of a specific IP address for internal DNS resolution of the host.
+A value of `true` mandates a valid value in the field `internalIp`.
+If this field is not set it will be interpreted as `false` and ignored.
+* Example: `"useInternalIp": true`

+#### internalIp
+* Optional
+* Data type: String
+* Content: This field contains the IP address that should be used for internal DNS resolution of the host.
+This of special interest for installations that use a Split DNS configuration.
+In a Split DNS configuration the CES instance is available under a different IP address than from inside the CES.
+This field will be only evaluated if `userInternalIp` is set to `true`, otherwise it will be ignored.
+* Example: `"internalIp": "10.0.2.15"`

 #### completed
 * Data type: boolean
 * Content: Logical value which shows if the *naming step* is completely finished